Classy AI for Faculty

 After the dialogue, the student is offered a short, conversational quiz calibrated to the level they have just demonstrated.
 If they hesitate on a question, that hesitation is recorded.
 The next session begins where the last one ended.

-02 · Why this matters for STEM
+02 · Why this matters

-Students using general-purpose AI to complete STEM coursework can produce correct artifacts while developing brittle, non-transferable understanding.
+Students using general-purpose AI to complete coursework can produce correct artifacts while developing brittle, non-transferable understanding.
 The artifact looks like learning but it is far from it.

 Where Classy is architecturally different